 The school held an election, where every child who wanted to be the Prime Minister wrote a speech and presented it to their class and school.
 The pupils of Eversley then voted using a secret ballot, who they feel would be the best candidate to help lead the school.

 The pupils had to ensure that they would follow a set of principles:

 - to act with selflessness

 - to act with objectivity

 - to be open to other suggestions and ideas

 The Prime Minister, Deputy Prime Minister and Ministers for each key phase, then place the elected pupils from each class into a different cabinet.
 Below are the cabinets:

-As effective members of the Eversley Parliament they listen to and represent the views of our class and school making sure they get things done!
+As effective members of the Eversley Parliament they listen to and represent the views of their class and school making sure they get things done!